 The Italian meeting before the attack

-According to Prasca, Italy had 70,000 troops, while the Greeks had only 30,000.
-Mussolini recapitulated the plan: attack Epirus, pressure Thessaloniki and then advance on Athens.
+According to Prasca, Italy had seventy thousand troops, while the Greeks had only thirty thousand.
+Mussolini recapitulated the plan: attack Epirus, pressure Thessaloniki, and then advance on to Athens.

 In Ciano’s notes, only Chief of General Staff Pietro Badoglio was less optimistic about the prospects for Italy attacking Greece.

 At 3:00 on the morning of October 28, 1940, Italian ambassador Grazzi gave a war ultimatum, which expired in three hours, to Ioannis Metaxas at his home in Kifissia.